dim-gggl/pocket/docs/api.rst

 Programmatic Usage
 ~~~~~~~~~~~~~~~~~~

-You can use Pocket's modules programmatically in your Python code:
+You can use Super Pocket's modules (imported via the ``pocket`` package) programmatically in your Python code:

 Markdown Rendering Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^